 Donations and Volunteers

 Want to help?
 Donations and volunteers are appreciated.
-Please contact the pantry office and they’ll be
+Please contact the pantry office, and they’ll be happy to receive whatever you can give.

-E-mail Stocked and Reddie
+Email Stocked and Reddie at StockedAndReddie@uams.edu.

 Location and Contact